jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

     sbatch -p largenode -c 16 --mem=100000 run.bash

+### Manual steps
+The following steps to polish the analysis must be performed manually:

-Running these three steps creates Jupyter notebooks that map the immune selection onto the structure using [dms_struct](https://jbloomlab.github.io/dms_struct) (which is a wrapper around [nglview](https://github.com/arose/nglview)).
+  4. The automated steps above creates Jupyter notebooks that map the immune selection onto the structure using [dms_struct](https://jbloomlab.github.io/dms_struct) (which is a wrapper around [nglview](https://github.com/arose/nglview)).
      These notebooks are in [results/notebooks/structs](results/notebooks/structs).
+     To open them interactively with [mybinder](https://mybinder.org/), click [here](https://mybinder.org/v2/gh/jbloomlab/map_flu_serum_Perth2009_H3_HA/master?filepath=results%2Fnotebooks%2Fstructs).
-They can be used to render interactive views of the structures via [mybinder](https://mybinder.org/) with [appmode](https://github.com/oschuett/appmode) by clicking on the links in the *Quick summary* section above.
+     You can also directly open each notebook as an interactive app in [appmode](https://github.com/oschuett/appmode) by clicking on the links in the *Quick summary* section above.
-You should also run them interactively cell-by-cell (giving time for each structure to render) in order to create static structure images.
+     To generate static protein structure images for the final figures, you also need to run each notebook locally and interactively cell-by-cell (giving time for each structure to render).

 ## Configuring the analysis
 The configuration for the analysis is in a separate file, [config.yaml](config.yaml).